HouGroup/mdgo/README.md

 # mdgo

-A code base for classical molecualr dynamics (MD) simulation results analysis.
+A code base for classical molecualr dynamics (MD) simulation setup and results analysis.

 Requirements
 ------------